 Who said a workout bench had cost an arm and a leg?
 There are some good ones for under $100!
 One of ours was about $80.
 But it doesn’t have the ability to incline or decline.

-A bench is awesome especially ones that are adjustable because you can do so many different exercises on it.
+A bench is awesome especially the adjustable benches because you can do so many different exercises on it.
 For example, incline, decline chest presses, bicep curls, incline split squats, abs.
 The list goes on.

 Hahahaha.
 Okay, so I asked my husband what he thought were some essentials to a home gym.
 And he asked me what I had on the list so far.
 Well, I started naming some off and I said “mirror”.
 And he goes “that’s not essential…”.